-When the default WooCommerce layout doesn’t fit with how your customers browse and buy products, an order form could be exactly what you need.
-For many online stores, adding a WooCommerce order form is one of the most efficient ways to improve conversion rates and boost sales.
+When your default layout doesn’t fit with how your customers browse and buy products, a WooCommerce order form could be exactly what you need.
+For many online stores, adding a WooCommerce bulk order form is one of the most efficient ways to improve the customer experience, increase conversion rates and boost sales.

-Shops with large product directories, restaurants selling online, and wholesale stores are just some of the cases where this is true.
-By reconfiguring product layout, you provide a quicker, more logical, and user friendly shopping experience for customers.
-This in turn significantly increases conversions and profit.
+Shops with large product directories, restaurants with online ordering systems and WooCommerce wholesale stores are just some of the cases where this WooCommerce order plugin can help.
+By optimizing product layout, you’ll provide a quicker, more logical, and user-friendly shopping experience for customers.
+These improvements can significantly increase conversions and profit.

-How can an order form boost sales on WooCommerce sites?
+How can a wholesale order form boost sales on WooCommerce sites?

 WooCommerce powers around 40% of all eCommerce stores, and a staggering 94% of the eCommerce stores built on WordPress.
 So if you already run an online store on WordPress, chances are you use WooCommerce.